qivicon/smarthome/docs/sources/architecture/events.md

 	}
 }
 ```
-The `SomeItemEventSubscriber` is subscribed to the event types `ItemUpdateEvent` and `ItemCommandEvent` (a string representation of the event type can be obtained by a public member `TYPE` and is normally presented by the class name) and provides a topic filter with the regular expression "smarthome/items/.*".
-The method `EventFilter.apply()` will be called for each event on the event bus to which the event subscriber is subscribed to.
+The `SomeItemEventSubscriber` is subscribed to the event types `ItemUpdateEvent` and `ItemCommandEvent`.
+A string representation of the event types can be obtained by a public member `TYPE` which normally presents the name of the class.
+The subscriber provides a topic filter with the regular expression "smarthome/items/.*".
+The filter method `EventFilter.apply()` will be called for each event on the event bus to which the event subscriber is subscribed to.
 If the filter applies, the event will be received by the `EventSubscriber.receive()` method.
 Received events can be casted to the event implementation class for further processing.
+Both - the filter and the subscribed types - should be class members and not directly returned by the corresponding methods due to performance reasons.

 Each event subscriber must be registered via OSGi Declarative Services (DS) with the interface `org.eclipse.smarthome.event.EventSubscriber` as illustrated below.